JimCarnicelli/jcTBL/README.md

 to a first task of PoS tagging using training and test sets drawn from the [Penn Treebank](http://www.cis.upenn.edu/~treebank/).

-At heart, this is a direct implementation of Brill's original algorithm, as he defined.
+At heart, this is a direct implementation of Brill's original algorithm as he described it.
 As he and others have noted, the training process can be quite slow.
 I took inspiration from work by Mark Hepple ([Independence and commitment: assumptions for rapid training and execution of rule-based POS taggers](https://aclweb.org/anthology/P/P00/P00-1036.pdf))